Oak Mountain downs rival Spain Park by one to advance in postseason - Shelby County Reporter

 Oak Mountain, however, was able to make necessary halftime adjustments to try and crack the Spain Park defense.

-The Eagles scored nine minutes into the second half on a goal from Kierson McDonald to cease momentum in the match with a 2-1 advantage.
+The Eagles scored nine minutes into the second half on a goal from Kierson McDonald to seize momentum in the match with a 2-1 advantage.

 They continued to make life difficult for the Jags defensively and pressed on the offensive end.
-The constant pressure eventually paid off after it led to a battle in front of the net that ended with Oak Mountain’s third goal with 15:20 to play.
+The constant pressure eventually paid off after it led to Oak Mountain’s third goal.

+With 15:20 to play, McDonald added her second goal of the game after the Eagles earned a free kick.
+She took the kick and drilled the shot for a 3-1 lead.

 Spain Park was now in a difficult hole down two with 15 minutes to play, but Tatum Ahlemeyer gave them a chance with 13:46 to play on a goal that brought the Jaguars to within one.